LinuxBeaver/GEGL-GIMP-PLUGIN_Sharp_bevel/README.md

  Linux (Flatpak)
  /home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins

-## Compiling and Installing**
-SHARP BEVEL REQUIRES MY EDGE SMOOTH AND THRESHOLD ALPHA 2 TO WORK PROPER SO COMPILE THAT TOO.
-If you use prebuilt binaries you don't have to compile anything.

 **Linux**

 To compile and install you will need the GEGL header files (libgegl-dev on Debian based distributions or gegl on Arch Linux) and meson (meson on most distributions).